FirstLegoLeague/displaySystem/readme.md

 Configuration options:

 - `href`: url to a stylesheet, can be local, or hosted somewhere
+- `gist`: gist id to load alongside the stylesheet, can be used to customize themes

 Exposed api:

 - `set`: set the stylesheet, passing in the `href` parameter
+- `gist`: load a stylesheet from a gist id.
+All css files are concatenated and used as data url
 - `reset`: resets the stylesheet back to the `config.js` option

 ### keybindings